CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoCloudInfraTech.md

 ### Features and Benefits

 * Open source
 * Makes the network transparent to applications.
 * Can be run alongside any lang or runtime.
 * Supports HTTP/2 and gRPC for both incoming and outgoing connections.
+* Provides all the features of service mesh that we mentioned earlier, like load balancing, service discovery, circuit breakers, etc.
+* Provides good monitoring using statistics.
+* It can provide SSL communication.

+### Istio Architecture

+* [Istio](https://istio.io/) is one of the most popular service mesh solutions.

+* **Data Plane**

+* **Control Plane**